getml/getml.com/src/docs/user_guide/walkthrough/index.md

 )

 ```
+!!! note

-We have chosen a narrow search field in aggregation space by only letting FastProp use `COUNT` and `SUM`.
-For the sake of demonstration, we use a simple `LinearRegression` and construct only 10 different features.
-In real world projects you would construct at least ten times this number and get results significantly better than what we will achieve here.
+    For the sake of demonstration, we have chosen a narrow search field in aggregation space by only letting FastProp use `COUNT` and `SUM`, we use a simple `LinearRegression` and construct only 10 different features.
+In real world projects you have little reason to artificially restrict your aggregation set and would use something more straightforward like ```aggregation=getml.feature_learning.aggregations.FASTPROP.default```, you would construct at least 100 features and you could consider using a [more powerful predictor][getml.predictors] to get results significantly better than what we will achieve here.

 ## Working with a pipeline